 Oppositional defiant disorder is a complex problem.
 Possible risk factors for ODD include:

-Children with oppositional defiant disorder may have trouble at home with parents and siblings, in school with teachers, at work with supervisors and other authority figures, and may struggle to make and keep friends and relationships.
+Children and teenagers with oppositional defiant disorder may have trouble at home with parents and siblings, in school with teachers, and at work with supervisors and other authority figures.
+Children and teens with ODD may struggle to make and keep friends and relationships.

-ODD may lead to problems such as:
+ODD also may lead to other problems, such as:

-- Poor school and work performance
+- Poor school and work performance.

-- Antisocial behavior
+- Antisocial behavior.

-- Impulse control problems
+- Impulse control problems.

-- Substance use disorder
+- Substance use disorder.

-Many children with ODD also have other mental health conditions, such as:
+Many children and teens with ODD also have other mental health conditions, such as:

-- Attention-deficit/hyperactivity disorder (ADHD)
+- Attention-deficit/hyperactivity disorder (ADHD).

-- Conduct disorder
+- Conduct disorder.

-- Learning and communication disorders
+- Learning and communication disorders.

-Treating these other mental health conditions may help improve ODD symptoms.
-And it may be difficult to treat ODD if these other conditions are not evaluated and treated appropriately.
+Treating these other mental health conditions may help reduce ODD symptoms.
+It may be difficult to treat ODD if these other conditions are not evaluated and treated appropriately.

 Treatment can help restore your child's self-esteem and rebuild a positive relationship between you and your child.
-Your child's relationships with other important adults in his or her life — such as teachers, community supports and care providers — also will benefit from early treatment.
+Your child's relationships with other important adults in their life — such as teachers and care providers — also will benefit from early treatment.